ashstevens-dev/webpack-integration-example-wp-theme/README.md

 ## Getting Started
 1. Add package.json to your theme root and edit the name and author values as appropriate
-2. Edit your style.css file.
+2. Analyze/edit your style.css file.
 It should only have the header comment section at the top.
 Any other styles should be placed into a .scss file.
 You can add in nesting, mixins, partials, functions, and clean up the stylesheet to use the full power of Sass later.
-It will work as is.
+It will work as is
+3. Reference the scss file in this example.
+It illustrates how to include background images on elements, and has the line you need to use to include Gutenberg's block styles
-3. Ensure your theme has a matching directory structure to what's illustrated here (Sass in src/assets/styles, JS in src/assets/scripts, images referenced by the stylesheet in src/assets/images)
+4. Ensure your theme has a matching directory structure to what's illustrated here (Sass in src/assets/styles, JS in src/assets/scripts, images referenced by the stylesheet in src/assets/images)
-4. Add the index.js file into the src/ directory and update the imports to include your stylesheets/javascript files (don't touch the Font Awesome block *unless* you want to remove it or modify it to utilize tree-shaking methods)
+5. Add the index.js file into the src/ directory and update the imports to include your stylesheets/javascript files (don't touch the Font Awesome block *unless* you want to remove it or modify it to utilize tree-shaking methods)
-5. Edit your functions.php file as illustrated here.
-Add the block of code to unhook Gutenberg.
-Modify your enqueues to simply include the bundled css and js (and any additional scripts/styles if you choose not to bundle them with the rest)
+6. Edit your functions.php file as illustrated.
+Modify your enqueues to simply include the bundled css and js (and any additional scripts/styles if you choose not to bundle them with the rest).
+Add the block of code to unhook Gutenberg
-6. If you need/want multiple bundles, edit the webpack.config.js file to add more entries (see line 16)
+7. If you need/want multiple bundles, edit the webpack.config.js file to add more entries (see line 16) and then create the additional js file(s) and include them in src/

 ## Install the packages
 ``` npm install ```